UST-QuAntiL/quantil-docs/docs/user-guide/qc-atlas/algorithm.md

 ![alt text](../images/algorithm/Link_Pattern_-_Step_2.PNG "Structure of dialog for referencing patterns")

 In the first step, a pattern language needs to be selected by simply clicking on it.
 To filter specific pattern languages, the user can use the input field to filter them by their name.

+!!! info
+    By clicking on the small button at the bottom of a specific pattern language, a new browser window will open and all patterns of the selected pattern language are presented in the Pattern Atlas.

 ![alt text](../images/algorithm/Link_Pattern_-_Step_3.PNG "Select Pattern Language")